-RICS claimed due to supply shortage rents will continue to grow in the UK.
-The number of people looking for rental homes grew, nevertheless, supplies reduced leading to higher rents.
-The sharpest growth in rent is expected to be seen in East Anglia and South West.
+RICS claimed due to supply shortages, rents will continue to grow in the UK.
+The number of people looking for rental homes grew; nevertheless, supplies were low, leading to higher rents.
+The sharpest growth is expected in East Anglia and South West.

-In 2017/2018, housing prices grew more than wages and it reduced overall activities in housing.
+In 2017/2018, housing prices grew more than wages, reducing overall housing activities.
 Inflation may keep first-time buyers away from the markets.
-Some regions in Scotland and Edinburgh had a kind of boom in property markets but mostly the lack of stock and a lesser number of quality homes is pushing people to seek alternative locations.
+Some regions in Scotland and Edinburgh had a kind of boom in property markets.
+Still, the lack of stock and fewer quality homes pushed people to pursue alternative locations.

 Most investors seek two-bedroom apartments – which are considered suitable due to sustainable demand.
-In Edinburgh, the rent of a four-bedroom house grew at an average price of 6.8 percent.
-Overall the rents grew 4.8 percent in Edinburgh in Q2 2018, where it takes just 20 days for the property to let.
+In Edinburgh, the rent of a four-bedroom house grew at an average price of 6.8 per cent.
+Overall the rents grew 4.8 per cent in Edinburgh in Q2 2018, where it takes just 20 days for the property to be let.

-Halifax economic advisors believe the price gains will be in the range of 2 to 3 percent in the rest of the year.
-As per RICS, in twelve months, rents will grow by 2 percent.
+Halifax economic advisors believe the price gains will be 2 to 3 per cent for the rest of the year.
+As per RICS, rents will grow by 2 per cent in twelve months.

-To know more about real estate deals in the UK, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+To know more about real estate deals in the UK, click Hamilton International Estates.